BWBrook/chase-clustering/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the CC0-1.0 License.
 See [LICENSE](LICENSE) for details.
 Data and code are provided “as is,” without warranty of any kind.

 ## Contributing